tommytracey/udacity/self-driving-nano/projects/2-traffic-signs/p2-writeup.md

 ### New Image Test Results
-The overall accuracy dropped considerably to 77%, although the model performed pretty well on the "normal" test set with an accuracy of 91%.
-Still, you can see how quickly accuracy can drop off when the model encounters new "real-life" patterns it hasn't seen in the training set.
+The overall accuracy dropped considerably to 77%, although the model performed pretty well on the new images of "normal" difficulty with 91% accuracy.
+However, this is still well below the 98.2% accuracy achieved on the original test set.
+This indicates just how quickly accuracy can drop off when a model encounters new "real-life" patterns it hasn't yet seen in the training set.

 | Image difficulty level|   Correct    |   Out of	 |     Accuracy	  	|
 |:---------------------:|:------------:|:-----------:|:-----------------:|